UmbrellaHoldings/ULTC/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Xxxxxxx-Qt.
+You need the Qt4 run-time libraries to run Umbrella-ltc-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/xxxxxxx-qt (GUI, 32-bit)
+- bin/32/umbrella-ltc-qt (GUI, 32-bit)
-- bin/32/xxxxxxxd (headless, 32-bit)
+- bin/32/umbrella-ltcd (headless, 32-bit)
-- bin/64/xxxxxxx-qt (GUI, 64-bit)
+- bin/64/umbrella-ltc-qt (GUI, 64-bit)
-- bin/64/xxxxxxxd (headless, 64-bit)
+- bin/64/umbrella-ltcd (headless, 64-bit)

-See the documentation at the [Xxxxxxx Wiki](http://xxxxxxx.org) for help and more information.
+See the documentation at the [Umbrella-ltc Wiki](http://umbrella-ltc.org) for help and more information.